RobertLippai/brickset-tracker-spring-api/README.md

 The API will be available at http://localhost:8080.

 ## API Endpoints
-The API provides CRUD operations for Sets and Brands.
+The API provides CRUD operations for Sets, Brands and Tags.

 ### Sets Controller
 The endpoints below all use the base URL: /api/sets